www.ShootBane.com

 Outline of a Fairly Typical Class:

-• Instruction packets are passed out, some 61 topics are covered, all questions are answered, and all application forms are completed.
+• Instruction packets are passed out, some 61 topics are covered, all questions are answered, safety and dry-fire drills are learned, and all application forms are completed.
 This usually takes 2-3 hours.

 • The live-fire phase is usually finished in 2-3 hours.